-How gut-wrenching stories, grass roots experiences and the drought ridden Aussie terrain led to the co-founding of Ndevr Environmental.
+How harrowing personal stories, grass roots experiences and the drought ridden Aussie terrain led to the co-founding of Ndevr Environmental.

 Managing Director, Matt Drum